Emute-Lab-Instruments/uSEQ/interfaces/useqedit/readme.md

 {
     "serial": [serial channel number],
     "type": "MIDINOTE",
-    "port": [index of the serial port],
-    "channel": [midi channel],
+    "port": [partial or full name of the port], "channel": [midi channel],
 }
 ```

 When a waveform transitions from 0 to above 0 a note is sent.
 The pitch is determined by the amplitude of the waveform, divided by 127 and rounded to the nearest integer.

+### Notes

+Port names can be given partially or fully, and the editor will search for them e.g if you interface is called "Arturia DrumBrute 17_2:0", you can just use the term 'Drum' to identify it.

 ## Troubleshooting